 I reached out my hand to him but he pretended not to see it.
 He wished I wasn’t there.
 Not to save me from the terrible things I was seeing but because he was embarrassed that I, a common tenant, was witnessing such a personal family tragedy.
 It was at that moment that I realised that I meant very little to him.
 I might have been another dusty lintel.
 I thought perhaps I wasn’t worthy of him.
 (184)

 The relationship is finally brought to a close when Segun turns away from her as his father’s funeral cortège passes.
-When Bolanle visits the family home after the marriage to Baba Segi, which is roundly condemned by her aspirant mother in particular, Bolanle comes across her old Mills and Boons.
+When Bolanle visits the family home after the marriage to Baba Segi, that is roundly condemned by her aspirant mother in particular, Bolanle comes across her old Mills and Boons.
 As if to put paid to the idea of romance in the riven world in which she finds herself, Bolanle discovers that her rebellious sister, Lara, has drawn sardonic moustaches on all of the heroines.
 Later, when she is married to Baba Segi, Bolanle burns the copy of The Long Honeymoon that she comes across among her mementos, finally jettisoning dreams of love as figured by popular romance novels.

 Even though in interviews Shoneyin may paint a picture of the polygynous patriarch as a smug, self-interested hypocrite, the character of Baba Segi in The Secret Lives of Baba Segi’s Wives is a lot more complex and open-ended.
 Yes, he is presented as grotesque and obnoxious with gross naturalistic flourishes, but he is a completely devoted, loyal husband and father, unlike the modern, educated, libertarian Tunde, who uses Iya Femi and then abandons her to follow his career in the United States, or Segun, who similarly uses Bolanle.
 Indeed, it is Iya Femi, underlining the emotional and material securities of the home, who perhaps expresses the sentiment of the other wives most forcefully when she says: “Not even God Himself could have made me leave Baba Segi’s house …” (130).